 “Don’t rush life, we’re not young forever, so go out and enjoy yourself,” Guillory said.

 Where Are They Now: Zeest Mirza

 Mirza graduated in 2018.

 Zeest Mirza was once in Speech & Debate at George Ranch.
-Currently she is studying Speech Communication at Houston Community College.
+Currently, she is studying Speech Communication at Houston Community College.

 “I’ve always been good at communicating with people.
 I picked this major because my goal is to go to law school.
 I am in their Honors program and there are two reasons why I’m going there.
-First because they are completely paying for my first two years; classes, books, everything.
+First, because they are completely paying for my first two years; classes, books, everything.
 Second is that I get to take a trip to Europe for my sophomore year during Spring Break for free; paid airfare, hotel, everything,” Mirza said.

 Law school is a dream for many, including Mirza, but she has a drive and a motivation towards achieving that dream.

-“When I finish law I want to work as defense.
+“When I finish law I want to work as a defense.
 I know people usually want to work for the state’s attorney, but I like the adrenaline that defense will provide me,” Mirza said.

 Mirza is living her best life outside of high school.
-Becoming independent and a full time student has become a love for her.
+Becoming independent and a full-time student has become a love for her.